M A Library

 Mary Walmsley, Mike Price and Michael Dampier, Mathematical Textbooks from Six Centuries, Mathematical Association, 2005, available from MA HQ (see 4 above)

 This publication includes a complete list of MA Special Collection books held up to 2005.
-Up to 2010, the Special Collection has doubled in size from around 350 to over 700 titles.
-The bulk of this remarkable growth comes from the historical library of the late John Hersee and a spreadsheet listing can be downloaded:
+Since 2005 the Collection has grown to over 850 titles.
+The main contribution to this remarkable growth - over 300 titles - has come from the historical library of the late John Hersee.
+The current listing can be downloaded:

-The Special Collection also holds some runs of a number of early mathematical serials and the current list can be downloaded as a spreadsheet:
+The Special Collection also holds some runs of a number of early mathematical serials and the current list can be downloaded:

 The list includes cross-references (A number) to the authoritative survey of such serials by R C Archibald, ‘Notes on some minor English mathematical serials’, Mathematical Gazette, vol.xiv, no. 200, April 1929, 379-400.